Jude Terry (soccer)

-Jude Terry (born 8 October 2008) is an American professional soccer player who plays as a midfielder for Major League Soccer club Los Angeles FC.
+Jude Terry (born October 8, 2008) is an American professional soccer player who plays as a midfielder for Major League Soccer club Los Angeles FC.

 Early life

-Terry was born on 8 October 2008.
+Terry was born on October 8, 2008.
 Born in Chula Vista, California, United States, he is a native of the city.
+He is of Argentine descent through his father, who is partly of English descent, and Mexican descent through his maternal grandparents.

 Club career

 As a youth player, Terry joined the youth academy of Legends FC.
 Following his stint there, he joined the youth academy of Los Angeles FC at the age of twelve and was promoted to the club's senior team in 2025.

 International career

 Terry is a United States youth international.
 During February 2025, he played for the United States men's national under-17 soccer team for 2025 CONCACAF U-17 World Cup qualification.
 English newspaper The Guardian wrote in 2025 that he "is widely considered to be one of the finest talents in the US pipeline".